green-latte/centurion/README.md

 #### Javascript

-You will need to add jquery and modernizr and global centurion object in your application.js:
+You will need to add modernizr and centurion in your application.js:

-    //= require jquery
-    //= require jquery_ujs
+    //= modernizr
     //= require centurion

-After this line, you can add the centurion JS plugins; you have available the following plugins:

-      //= require ui/gumby

 ## Contributing